UnknownWitcher/Kaer-Morhen/Microslop/playnite_shell/README.md

 - [Python 3.11+](https://www.python.org/downloads/) — install with "Add Python to PATH" ticked
 - [mpv](https://mpv.io/installation/) — place `mpv.exe` in `\bin\mpv\`
 - [Playnite](https://playnite.link) — installed as normal

+The MPV build used for this project was the [2026-04-14-da4789c](https://github.com/zhongfly/mpv-winbuild/releases/tag/2026-04-14-da4789c) from zhongfly/mpv-winbuild, you will need winrar or 7z to extract the .exe file.

 **Optional but recommended**
 ```